CloudLabs-MOC/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_13_explore_senstivity_labels.md

      ![](../Images/sc-900-jap24.png)

 1. Read the description under **Publish to users and groups**.
-Notice this label is available to all users.
+Notice that this label is available to all users.
 Don’t change any settings.
-Select **Next** on the bottom of the page.
+Select **Next** at the bottom of the page.

     ![](../Images/sc-900-jap25.png)

 1. Under the policy settings.
 Don’t change any settings.
-Select **Next** on the bottom of the page.
+Select **Next** at the bottom of the page.

     ![](../Images/sc-900-jap26.png)

 1. Under the **Apply a default label to documents**.
 Don’t change any settings.
-Select **Next** on the bottom of the page.
+Select **Next** at the bottom of the page.

     ![](../Images/sc-89.png)

 1. Under the **Apply a default label to emails**.
 Don’t change any settings.
-Select **Next** on the bottom of the page.
+Select **Next** at the bottom of the page.

     ![](../Images/sc-90.png)

 1. Under the **Apply a default label to meetings and calendar events**.
 Don’t change any settings.
-Select **Next** on the bottom of the page.
+Select **Next** at the bottom of the page.

     ![](../Images/sc-91.png)

 1. Under the **Apply a default label to Fabric and Power BI content**.
 Don’t change any settings.
-Select **Next** on the bottom of the page.
+Select **Next** at the bottom of the page.

     ![](../Images/sc-92.png)

 1. The last configuration option is to name your policy.
 Enter the policy name as **Confidential-Finance Policy (1)**.
-Select **Next (2)** on the bottom of the page to exit the policy configuration and return to the Information protection page.
+Select **Next (2)** at the bottom of the page to exit the policy configuration and return to the Information protection page.

     ![](../Images/sc-93.png)